dbritto-dev/udacity-cloud-devops-engineer-capstone/README.md

 **Automate deploys**

 You can trigger the deployments just pushing update the right branch.
-If you want to a blue deployment push your changes to the blue branch.
+If you want to a `blue deployment` push your changes to the `blue branch`.

 **Manual deploys**